yovitus/lost-diary/README.md

 ## Acknowledgments

-- Inspired by interactive fiction and horror narratives
+- Inspired by interactive fiction and horror narratives (At the dead of light)
-- Created as a project for Playable Media course
+- Created as a project for Playable Media course at the IT-University of copenhagen